CodeStitchOfficial/Intermediate-Website-Kit-SASS/README.md

 Any files that are built into HTML pages are held in `content/`.
 This includes standalone informational pages (held in `pages/`) and the blog markdown posts, which use the `post.html` layout (that in turn uses `base.html` through [Eleventy layout chaining](https://www.11ty.dev/docs/layout-chaining/) and [Nunjucks template inheritance](https://mozilla.github.io/nunjucks/templating#block)) to form the blog posts controlled by the CMS.

 You're welcome to modify any of these pages or create your own.
-If you wish to create your own pages, a template can be found in `pages/content/_template.txt`.
+If you wish to create your own pages, a template can be found in `content/pages/_template.txt`.
 Copy this file, paste it, rename it to an HTML file, and follow the structure shown in the template.
 This template contains some code at the top, wrapped between "---"s, which is called the front matter.
 This contains data specific to this page, which is used within the layout to set the `<title>` tag, `<meta>` description tag, among other things.
 This data will overwrite any data contained elsewhere in the [Eleventy Data Cascade](https://www.11ty.dev/docs/data-cascade/).

 A copy of the default front matter can be found below:

 ```
 ---
-title: 'Page title for <title> and OG tags'
+title: "Page title for <title> and OG tags"
-description: 'Description for <meta> description and OG tags'
+description: "Description for <meta> description and OG tags"
-preloadImg: '/assets/images/imagename.format'
-permalink: 'page-path/'
+permalink: "/page-path/"
-eleventyNavigation:
-    key: Name to appear in navigation
-    order: 1000
-    parent: Optional - Put another page's "key" here to create a dropdown
-    hideOnMobile: Optional - set to "true" to hide on devices from, and below, 1023px
-    hideOnDesktop: Optional - set to "true" to hide on devices above, and including, 1024px
+image: "OPTIONAL - path to an OG image for this page"
 ---
 ```